 Los Cuatro Ruedas: Know what you want

 We love when a client approaches with set goals, a design in their head and a glimmer in their eye.
-Knowing what you want is fab!
+Knowing what you wish to is fab!
 (With the caveat to #5).
-Usually, when someone knows what they want in a logo they have been inspired and acted with confidence to communicate their goals.
+Usually, when someone knows what they want in a logo, they have been inspired and acted with confidence to communicate their goals.
 Do it.
 Own it.
 Research some logos, get inspired.
 It can be fun to go through the process of finding your visual direction.

 A logo can be a simple mark to a complicated letterform.
 At the end of the day, its power lies in what it is connected to.